hansrune/HeatPumpControl/README.md

 # Generic ESP32c3 board with IR blaster, IR receiver, serial port, i2c and more

 A small DYI generic mini IO based on ESP32c3.
-This one has an IR blaster, IR receiver, and serial port with a simple 5V - 3.3V level shifter suitable for Mitsubishi CN105 port.
+This one has an IR blaster, IR receiver, and serial port with a simple 5V - 3.3V level shifter suitable for Mitsubishi CN105 port, and similar for any RS-232 interfaces .
 Other ESP32c3 pins are available with pin headers for I2C, 1-wire, and other general purposes

 This board is tested with ESPhome and ESPEasy [firmware](#firmwares) (build instructions below), and is easily used with home automation systems that support MQTT auto discovery, the native Home Assistant API, and the many [controllers that ESPEasy supports](https://espeasy.readthedocs.io/en/latest/Controller/_Controller.html)